 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are given the most weight when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you're strong.
+Each college decides which factors are are most important when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you're strong.

 |Academic GPA||Very Important|

 |Standardized Test Scores||Considered|

 Make sure to check with Youngstown State University for more information on admission factors.

 To apply to Youngstown State University, all applicants must submit the following items.
 Check with Youngstown State University's admissions department to confirm all application materials and requirements.